yosbelms/cor/docs/get_started.md

 ## Download

+Cor can be used as either through HTML script tag or CLI.
 The Cor compiler can run in any javascript environment however is primarily devised to run in the browser.
-You can download available releases <a class="button-inline" href="https://github.com/yosbelms/cor/releases">here</a>.
+Available releases can be downloaded <a class="button-inline" href="https://github.com/yosbelms/cor/releases">here</a>.

 It can be also downloaded with [Bower](http://bower.io):